codebytes/codebytes.github.io/_drafts/prompt-engineering.md

 - Prompt Engineering
 ---

-# A Comprehensive Guide to Prompt Engineering in AI

 In the realm of artificial intelligence (AI), specifically AI language models, prompt engineering has emerged as a vital skill.
 This post aims to offer a comprehensive guide on prompt engineering with OpenAI's GPT series, providing insights into the art and science of crafting effective prompts to leverage the full potential of these advanced tools.

 <!--more-->